hughobrien/zfs-remote-mirror/README.md

 ZFS Remote Mirrors for Home Use
 ===============================
+Update: Now with pre-build RaspberryPi image!
+Sections of the guide marked 'π' can be skipped if using the image.

-Why pay a nebulous cloud provider to store copies of our boring, but nice to have data?
-Old photographs, home videos, college papers, MP3s from Napster; let's just stick them somewhere and hope the storage doesn't rot.
+Why pay a nebulous cloud provider to store copies of our boring, but nice to keep data?
+Old photographs, home videos, college papers, MP3s from Napster; we typically stick them somewhere and hope the storage doesn't rot.

-We can do better.
+But we can do better.
 Magnetic storage is cheap; and our data is valuable.
 We don't need live synchronisation, cloud scaling, SLAs, NSAs, terms of service, lock-ins, buy-outs, up-sells, shut-downs, DoSs, fail whales, pay-us-or-we'll-deletes, or any of the noise that comes with using someone else's infrastructure.
-We'd just like a big old drive that we can backup to, reliably, easily, and privately.
+We'd just like a big drive that we can backup to, reliably, easily, and privately.

 How about an automatic, remote, encrypted, verifiable, incremental backup of all your data, for about 100 currency units in outlay, less if you have existing hardware, and no upkeep costs?
+How?

-* Computer hardware is cheap, an old laptop or a [SoC board](https://en.wikipedia.org/wiki/Single-board_computer) is more than sufficient.
+* Computer hardware is cheap, an old laptop or a [SBC](https://en.wikipedia.org/wiki/Single-board_computer) is more than sufficient.
 * USB external storage is [laughably inexpensive](http://www.amazon.co.uk/s/keywords=external+hard+drive&ie=UTF8) ([35USD/TB](https://en.wikipedia.org/wiki/List_of_Storage_hierarchy_media_with_costs)).
 * Parents/Friends will allow you to keep the system in their homes.
 * Enterprise grade [security](https://en.wikipedia.org/wiki/OpenSSH) and [storage](https://en.wikipedia.org/wiki/ZFS) features are available in [free operating systems](https://en.wikipedia.org/wiki/FreeBSD).